happier-stereos/web-file/retro-files/notes.md

 WebSockets Data Pipeline Message Queue Quantum Computing Replica Set Success is not in what you have, but who you are.
 API Gateway A/B Testing Great things never come from comfort zones.
 Lambda Functions
+Server Response Success doesn’t just find you.
+You have to go out and get it.
+GraphQL OAuth Work hard in silence, let your success be your noise.
+Automation Multi-threading UX Optimization Happiness is not something ready made.
+It comes from your own actions.
+NLP Parallel Processing React Predictive Analytics Zero Downtime Deployment Docker